TyWalter/readme-generator/README.md

 ## Description
 This README generator creates a README2.md file from a series of questions asked using the inquirer package through the termial and creates a professional README.

-[Here is the link](https://tywalter.github.io/readme-generator/) to the deployed website.

 ## Visuals
 * ![Here is a screenshot](./utils/images/screenshot.png) Here is a screenshot of the created README2.md